stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 When the receiver is restarted, it will start in Bind mode.

 ## Fail-safe
-* At fail-safe the channels are set to the fail-safe value.
+* In the event of a failure, the channels are set to a fail-safe value, either the default (channels in the middle) or the value set by the user.
-* When the receiver is switched on, the safety values are reset and all channels are in the middle.
+* When the receiver is switched on, the default safety values are activated and all channels are in the middle.
 * The receiver also dis-arms if an RC signal is lost for 3 seconds.
 * Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.